Ujjain Simhastha: British era

 During the British rule, the Ujjain Simhastha was the only Kumbh Mela organized in a princely state.
 While Haridwar, Prayag and Trimbak-Nashik were part of the territories directly ruled by the British, Ujjain was part of the Gwalior State ruled by the Scindia (Shinde) dynasty.
 During this time, the Scindias financed half of the event's expenses.

 At the 1826 fair in Ujjain, a sectarian conflict took place between the Saivite Gosains and the Vaishnavite Bairagis.
 The Gosains, who started the clash, were defeated.
 Their monasteries and temples were plundered by the Bairagis, who were assisted by the local Marathas.

 The militarized sadhus were disarmed during the British era.
 An 1850 British account mentions that the administrators of Ujjain sought British military help to prevent violence between Gosains and Bairagis.
 In response, two companies of the Gwalior Infantry were deployed in Ujjain under the command of Captain Macpherson.
 A fenced barrier was constructed in the middle of the shallow river so that the two groups could bathe independently of each other instead of fighting over ceremonial precedence.
 One hundred Brahmins were positioned along to fence to assist the sadhus in their ablutions.
 Macpherson deployed his troops throughout the city, on the bathing ghats and in the temple balconies.
-He convinced the Saivites to conclude their bathing rituals in morning, before the arrival of much larger and more powerful Vaishanavite group.
+He convinced the Saivites to conclude their bathing rituals in the morning, before the arrival of much larger and more powerful Vaishanavite group.
 As a precaution, he also deployed heavy guns along the river to curb any potential violence.
 There was a dispute between two Vaishnavite sub-groups, which was resolved by Macpherson without violence.

 The 1921 Simhastha is notable for a historic debate in which the Ramanandi Sampradaya defeated the Ramanuja sampradaya (Shri Vaishnavas).
 The debate was to address the question whether the Shri Vaishnava literature offended Ramachandra.
 The Ramanuja sampradaya was defended by Swami Ramprapann Ramanujadas of the Totadri math.
 The Ramanandis were represented by Bhagavadacharya (alias Bhagvad Das).
 The jury declared Bhagavadacharya as the winner of the debate, and Ramanandis became independent of the Ramanuja sampradaya.
 However, some Ramanandis continued to regard themselves as part of the Ramanuja sampradaya, alleging that Bhagavadacharya forged evidence used to win the debate and that the jury was biased.
 The Ramanujis were prohibited from participating in the subsequent 1932 Kumbh Mela at Ujjain.